Marie Dixon Psychotherapy

 Fees

-• A session lasts for 50 minutes.
-Sessions are typically weekly.
+• My fee is £50 per session.
+A session lasts for 50 minutes and are typically weekly.
 Psychotherapy is open-ended and the number of sessions is dependent on you and your individual needs.

 Contact Me